iriisyang/Iris-Yang/_posts/2022-09-11-Focus&Habits.md

 - treating yourself is ok
 - teamwork and being able to take knowledge from others around you

+## Gratitude Letter to Mom
+Hi mom,
+I am so thankful for all that you so for me.
+You always keep me company when I stay up late doing homework even when I know you have work the next day.
+Never do you get annoyed when I complain about having nothing to eat or being too bust or too tired.
+I love you <3

+## Gratitude Letter to Mr. Swanson
+Hey Mr. Swanson,
+Thank you for making APUSH such a fun class last year.
+I never thought I could actually enjoy history.
+You made class so entertaining and something I actually wanted to learn instead of just memorizing things.
+Thank you!

 ## Gratitude List
 - family and friends
 - education